-Warts are usually viral infections and rarely from a genetic history.
+Warts are usually viral infections.
 They have varied presentation on the skin.
 Once they appear, it is best to remove them by any of the methods described below depending on the location and other factors.
 They are usually contagious and can spread to other parts of the body and to other people who are in regular close proximity.

 Chemical cautery is a technique of applying caustic chemicals such as trichloroacetic acid (TCA), or salicylic acid to remove the wart.

-Sometimes if the wart doesn’t fall in one session a second treatment many be required.
+Sometimes if the wart doesn’t fall off in one session a second treatment many be required.

 Removal of the wart tissue with liquid nitrogen which causes the freezing of the wart tissue.
 The blood vessels is freezed which forms a hematoma under the wart and hence a scab gets formed which makes the wart fall off.

 Laser removal is a method which uses a laser beam, and the principle of heating and evaporating the wart is the same as in radio wave removal.
-Healing is somewhat longer than in other methods considering the fact that the skin is damaged more during the intervention.
+Healing is somewhat better than in other methods considering the fact that the skin is damaged less during the intervention.